Academics associated with project:

 - Philipp Horn (Urban Studies and Planning, University of Sheffield),

-- Phil Roberts (Department of Politics University of York)
+- Phil Roberts (Department of Politics and International Relations, University of York)

 - Victoria Habermehl (Urban Institute, University of Sheffield)

 - Melanie Lombard (Urban Studies and Planning, University of Sheffield)

 - Sara Gonzalez (School of Geography, University of Leeds)

 - Michael Janoschka (School of Geography, University of Leeds)

 - Thea Pitman (School of Languages, Cultures and Societies, University of Leeds)

 - Nicolas Salazar Sutil (School of Performance and Cultural Industries, University of Leeds)

 - Maria Eugenia Giraudo (IGDC, University of York)